 - San Francisco Chocolate Salon: Here's your chance to get drunk on chocolate as you taste artisan and gourmet chocolates.

-- March is gray whale season around San Francisco.
-Find out how, when and where to see them in the San Francisco whale watching guide.
+- Go Whale Watching: March is gray whale season around San Francisco.
+Find out how, when, and where to see them in the San Francisco whale watching guide.

-- If you like flowers and gardens, March is an excellent time to visit the San Francisco Botanical Garden or Japanese Tea Garden in Golden Gate Park.
+- Go to a Garden: If you like flowers and gardens, March is an excellent time to visit the San Francisco Botanical Garden or Japanese Tea Garden in Golden Gate Park.

 March Travel Tips